-The Lord brought you into connection with His work at-----for a wise purpose; He designed that you should discover the defects in your character and overcome them.
+The Lord brought you into connection with His work at ----- for a wise purpose; He designed that you should discover the defects in your character and overcome them.
 You know how quickly your spirit chafes when things do not move according to your mind.
 Would that you could understand that all this impatience and irritability must be overcome, or your life will prove an utter failure, you will lose heaven, and it would have been better had you never been born.

-Our cases are pending in the court of heaven.
-We are rendering our accounts there day by day.
+our accounts there day by day.
 Everyone will be rewarded according to his works.
 Burnt offerings and sacrifices were not acceptable to God in ancient times unless the spirit was right with which the gift was offered.
 Samuel said: "Hath the Lord as great delight in burnt offerings and sacrifices, as in obeying the voice of the Lord?
 Behold, to obey is better than sacrifice, and to hearken than the fat of rams."
 All the money on earth cannot buy the blessing of God nor ensure you a single victory.